Lisa Levy, of Inati restaurant, shares her tips for foodies visiting Christchurch

 For some retail therapy: Check out the new shopping precinct in the city, The Crossings, it's great to have new and different shops.

-For dinner: The degustation menu at Roots Restaurant in Lyttelton — the only three-hat restaurant outside of Auckland — is a must.
+The degustation menu at Roots Restaurant in Lyttelton — the only three-hat restaurant outside of Auckland — is a must.

 The Restaurant Association of New Zealand and Eat New Zealand are presenting the country's inaugural food and hospitality hui — a two-day gathering of local and international leaders in food and hospitality.